QIWI-API/pull-payments-docs/_notification_en.html.md

 ## Authorization on Merchant's Server {#notifications_auth}

 Merchant's server should use [basic-authorization](#basic_notify) or [authorization by signature](#sign_notify).
 Merchant may also use client SSL certificate verification (self-signed cerificates may be used as well).
-Visa QIWI Wallet server certificate should be verified in HTTPS requests.
+QIWI Wallet server certificate should be verified in HTTPS requests.

 <aside class="notice">
-If the client SSL-certificate is self-generated and is not issued by one of the standard certification centers, this certificate should be uploaded to the Visa QIWI Wallet server via <b>Certificate</b> field in <b>Settings - Protocols details - REST-protocol</b> section of <a href="https://ishop.qiwi.com">QIWI partners</a> web site).
+If the client SSL-certificate is self-generated and is not issued by one of the standard certification centers, this certificate should be uploaded to the QIWI Wallet server via <b>Certificate</b> field in <b>Settings - Protocols details - REST-protocol</b> section of <a href="https://ishop.qiwi.com">QIWI partners</a> web site).

 <ul class="nestedList notice_image">
    <li><h3>Details</h3>